Back to Government Schemes

 Planning Reality

-Most CPFIS investors underperform CPF's guaranteed rates after fees.
-You need to consistently beat 2.5% (OA) or 4% (SA) with low volatility—few achieve this with high-fee unit trusts.
+CPF Board data shows many CPFIS-OA investors do not beat the guaranteed OA interest rate in a given year (CPF Board).
+You need to consistently beat 2.5% (OA) or 4% (SA) with low volatility.
+Few achieve this with high-fee unit trusts.

 Common Belief